-But now, let's talk about Kohlrabi: If you ask me kohlrabis are "THE PERFECT" raw food out there!
-Kohlrabis consist of over 90% water, contain less than 30kcal per 100g and are loaded with minerals, vitamins and secondary plant substances, one of them which may even prevent from cancer.
-Read on for the whole story!
+But now, let's talk about Kohlrabi: If you ask me, kohlrabis are "THE PERFECT" raw food out there!
+The veggie consist of over 90% water, contains less than 30kcal per 100g, and is loaded with minerals, vitamins, and secondary plant substances, which contribute to our long-term health & wellbeing.
+Curious?
+Then, read on for the whole Kohlrabi story!

 Based on my research, Kohlrabi could also be called "the German veggie".
 Germans produce more than 70k tons annually and on average consume 500g of the leafy green per inhabitant.
 While the white-green kohlrabi type you see in the images is the most common kohlrabi type, Germany counts 30 white and 14 blue kohlrabi types in total.